ScienceDude38/Truth-Or-Dare/README.md

 # Todo
-- Typescript migration
+- fix if (cs) checks
-- Migrate to newest discord.js version
+- test caching behavior of new discord.js version
 - Add 1 and 2 reactions to wyr questions
 - Incorporate message components into bot commands (maybe not practical)